Surah: Modern work

 Theodor Nöldeke's chronology is based on the assumption that the style of the Quran changes in one direction without reversals.
-Nöldeke studied the style and content of the chapters and assumed that first, later (Madinan) chapters and verses and are generally shorter than earlier (Meccan) ones, and second, that earlier Meccan verses have a distinct rhyming style while later verses are more prosaic (prose-like).
+Nöldeke studied the style and content of the chapters and assumed that first, later (Medinan) chapters and verses and are generally longer than earlier (Meccan) ones, and second, that earlier Meccan verses have a distinct rhyming style while later verses are more prosaic (prose-like).
 According to Nöldeke, earlier chapters have common features: many of them open with oaths in which God swears by cosmic phenomena, they have common themes (including eschatology, creation, piety, authentication of Muhammad's mission and refutation of the charges against Muhammad), and some Meccan chapters have a clear 'tripartite' structure (for example chapters 45, 37, 26, 15, 21).
 Tripartite chapters open with a short warning, followed by one or more narratives about unbelievers, and finally address contemporaries of Muhammad and invite them to Islam.
 On the other hand, Madinan verses are longer and have a distinct style of rhyming and concern to provide legislation and guidance for the Muslim community.

 Richard Bell took Nöldeke's chronology as a starting point for his research, however, Bell did not believe that Nöldeke's criteria of style were important.
 He saw a progressive change in Muhammad's mission from a man who preached monotheism into an independent leader of a paramount religion.
 For Bell this transformation in Muhammad's mission was more decisive compared with Nöldeke's criteria of style.
 Bell argued that passages which mentioned Islam and Muslim or implied that Muhammad's followers were a distinct community were revealed later.
 He classified the Quran into three main periods: the early period, the Quranic period, and the book period.
-Richard bell worked on the chronology of verses instead of chapters.
+Bell worked on the chronology of verses instead of chapters.
 Underlying Bell's method for dating revelations is the assumption that the normal unit of revelation is the short passage and the passages have been extensively edited and rearranged.

 Mehdi Bazargan divided the Quran into 194 independent passages preserving some chapters intact as single blocks while dividing others into two or more blocks.
 He then rearranged these blocks approximately in order of increasing average verse length.
 This order he proposes is the chronological order.
 Bazargan assumed that verse length tended to increase over time and he used this assumption to rearrange the passages.

 Neal Robinson, a scholar of Islamic studies, is of the opinion that there is no evidence that the style of Quran has changed in a consistent way and therefore style may not always be a reliable indicator of when and where a chapter was revealed.
 According to Robinson, the problem of the chronology of authorship is still far from solved.